AIARE Level 1 Avalanche Course - Washington Avalanche Training

 A final debrief includes a knowledge quiz to test student comprehension and to give feedback to instructors on instructional tools.
 Students are encouraged and counseled on how to apply the skills learned and told that no course can fully guarantee safety, either during or after course completion.

-Student Learning Outcomes
+AIARE 1 Student Learning Outcomes

-At the end of the Level One course the student should be able to:- Plan and prepare for travel in avalanche terrain.
+At the end of the Level One course the student should be able to:

-- Learn and apply effective companion rescue.
+- Demonstrate effective companion rescue.

 Instructional Sessions